 How does agile localisation work?

 There are a number of different ways you can implement an agile localisation process in your company.
-First of all, you need to have a think about what works for you, and the end-goal of such a process.
+First of all, you need to think about what works for you, and the end-goal of such a process.

 Even though localisation isn’t everyone’s concern, it really ought to be.
 IT, sales and marketing all order translations, so you need a system that allows everyone to have equal access to their localisation team.
 Having ways to communicate through a localisation platform can really help to streamline communication between departments, translation agencies, and translators, too.